-- 2. The governing body should govern the ethics of the organisation in a way that supports the establishment of an ethical culture. - Despite being a Maltese company, the group adopted the requirements of a social and ethics committee in terms of section 72 of the South African Companies Act, 71 of 2008 as amended (the Companies Act). - The committee oversees the group's code of ethical conduct and values, and monitors on a continuous basis the supplier governance, ethical trading and sustainable growth across the company.
+Organisational ethics 2.
+The governing body should govern the ethics of the organisation in a way that supports the establishment of an ethical culture.
+Despite being a Maltese company, the Group adopted the requirements of a social and ethics committee in terms of section 72 of the South African Companies Act No. 71 of 2008, as amended (the "Companies Act").
+The committee oversees the group's code of ethical conduct and values, and monitors on a continuous basis the supplier governance, ethical trading and sustainable growth across the company.
 The group's values reflect the current environment and context in which the group operates and are embedded in the group's induction programme.
-The code of ethical conduct ensures that its operations are conducted in a responsible manner and regulates, amongst others, anti-bribery, anti-money laundering, conflicts of interest, employment equity, and health and safety. - The code of ethical conduct is introduced at induction level to each director and employee and is included on the company's intranet site and referenced in employee contracts. - The awareness of and commitment to the code of ethical conduct and values are incorporated into the annual employee survey which is tabled at the committee. - A tip-off line is available in the group's South African operations and is managed by Deloitte South Africa.
-All tip-offs are sent to and reviewed quarterly by the chairmen of the social and ethics, and audit and risk committees and dealt with by the appropriate parties.
+The code of ethical conduct ensures that its operations are conducted in a responsible manner and regulates, amongst others, anti-bribery, anti-money laundering, conflicts of interest, employment equity, and health and safety.
+The code of ethical conduct is introduced at induction level to each director and employee, and is included on the company's intranet site and referenced in employee contracts.
+The awareness of and commitment to the code of ethical conduct and values are incorporated into the annual employee survey which is tabled at the committee meeting.
+A tip-off line is available in the group's South African operations and is managed by Deloitte South Africa.
+All tip-offs are sent and reviewed quarterly by the chairmen of the social and ethics, and audit and risk committees and dealt with by the appropriate parties.
 Significant issues are reported to the board.
+Responsible corporate citizenship 3.
+The governing body should ensure that the organisation is and is seen to be a responsible corporate citizen.
+The social and ethics committee oversees the company's values, strategy and conduct that are congruent with it being a responsible corporate citizen.
+The committee performs an oversight and monitoring role with regard to overall direction of the group's social responsibility.
+Specific management members are invited to attend the meetings to report back on performance in respect of the company's key focus areas all of which can be found in the Social and Ethics Committee Report on pages 108 and 109 of the IAR.
+Strategy and performance 4.
+The governing body should appreciate that the organisation's core purpose, its risk and opportunities, strategy, business model, performance and sustainable development are all inseparable elements of the value-creation process.
+The board acknowledges that it is ultimately responsible for the company's strategy, performance and sustainable development.
+In F2019 the Retail and Financial Services divisions each held three strategy breakaway sessions wherein targets, forecasting and strategy were rigorously discussed.
+These strategies were then presented by senior management to the board and, after much deliberation, approved by them.
+The implementation of the approved strategic plans is delegated to management through the group's delegation of authority.